TheresaLui/SelfHelpContent_v2/articles/problemscopingques.metrics/problemscopingques-exporting-metrics-or-querying-with-api-powershell-or-cli.md

 <properties
-	articleId="problemscopingques-configuring-collection-of-metrics-or-sending-metrics-using-api-ai-sdk-rest-api-telegraf"
+	articleId="problemscopingques-exporting-metrics-or-querying-with-api-powershell-or-cli"
-	pageTitle="Configuring collection of metrics or sending metrics using API-AI SDK, REST API, Telegraf" description="Configuring collection of metrics or sending metrics using API-AI SDK, REST API, Telegraf" authors="neilghuman"
+	pageTitle="Exporting metrics, or querying with API, PowerShell, or CLI" description="Exporting metrics, or querying with API, PowerShell, or CLI" authors="neilghuman"
 	ms.author="neghuman"
 	selfHelpType="problemScopingQuestions"
-	supportTopicIds="32684770, 32684771, 32684769"
+	supportTopicIds="32684743, 32684742, 32684741"
 	productPesIds="16250"
 	cloudEnvironments="Public, BlackForest, Fairfax, MoonCake, USSEC, USNAT"
 	schemaVersion="1"
 	ownershipId="AzureMonitoring_AzureMetrics"
 />

-# Configuring collection of metrics or sending metrics using API-AI SDK, REST API, Telegraf
+# Exporting metrics, or querying with API, PowerShell, or CLI
 ---
 {
     "resourceRequired": false,
     "subscriptionRequired": true,
-    "title": "Configuring collection of metrics or sending metrics using API-AI SDK, REST API, Telegraf", "fileAttachmentHint": "If applicable, please upload a screenshot of the error.", "formElements": [
+    "title": "Exporting metrics, or querying with API, PowerShell, or CLI", "fileAttachmentHint": "If applicable, please upload a screenshot of the error.", "formElements": [
         {